cinchy-co/Documentation/data-syncs/building-data-syncs/columns-and-mappings/calculated-column-examples.md

 **`trimWhitespace`**

-Boolean value determining whether or not to trim white space.
+Boolean value that determines whether to trim white space.